 “Move outside your comfort zone.”
-This ancient wisdom has been passed down through the ages by prophets, sages, and even school teachers like myself.
+This ancient wisdom has been passed down through the ages by prophets, sages, and even school teachers.
 People know this advice and sometimes follow it.
-The struggle I’ve faced with this type of advice is putting it into practice in my daily life.
-I know I need to move oustide my comfort zone, but how do I do it?
+The struggle faced by so many who hear this advice is putting it into practice.
+We know the benefits of moving oustide our comfort zone, but how do we do it?

 When was the last time you took a step back from your daily routine and analyzed what it is you really do?

 Is your life what you want it to be?

 If it’s not, I have good news.
 You can change your current reality!

 Create a picture or vision of what a new reality looks like.
 Get specific with this vision.

 Clearly define what you really want from life and develop the plan to get there.